 The man’s wife emerged from the house too, then burst into tears when I began asking questions.
 The couple told me there is an organized movement by groups like Black Lives Matter and the hacker collective Anonymous to paint the community as racist.
 That couldn’t be more wrong, the man said.

 His wife went inside, weeping.
 “Stay strong!” the man yelled after her.

 The events depicted in the McKinney video are reminiscent of similar episodes in the past few years, in which white people have called police on black people engaged in relatively minor infractions—or no infraction at all—as well as incidents in which encounters between people of color and police officers have deteriorated into violence.
 Last month, for example, a white woman was filmed calling the police on a black girl who was “illegally” selling water on a San Francisco sidewalk.
-In another case, in San Francisco, a white woman called the police on two black men using a charcoal grill in a technically non-charcoal-grill-area of a park.
+In another case, in Oakland, a white woman called the police on two black men using a charcoal grill in a technically non-charcoal-grill-area of a park.
 A black student at Yale was awoken by police after another student called the campus cops on her for taking a nap in a common room.
 Many officers who use force excessively don’t face consequences: A former South Carolina sheriff’s deputy faced no charges in 2016 for grabbing a black student and dragging her across the floor.

 The McKinney incident represents a common quandary in parsing these viral racial flashpoints: When does something hint at a broader societal problem, and when is it just the malicious action of one individual?
 What I found is that some people here see the incident as an isolated moment of police brutality that had nothing to do with race, while others see it as a symptom of a community riven by deep divides along racial and economic lines.